+After this preparatory investigation, a full list of search strings was organised for each database search (Appendix 1).
+The search strings were then discussed and revised with the UCD Nursing, Midwifery, and Health Systems librarian.
 The next phase involved searching the following databases, ERIC International, PubMed, Embase, CINAHL Plus, and PsycINFO and we also searched for grey literature in Cochrane, the World Health Organisation (WHO), the Agency for Healthcare Research and Quality (AHRQ), and the European based literature of Opengrey.
 All relevant studies of all design types were included and a total of 4766 studies were uploaded for screening into the COVIDENCE platform.
 1018 studies were screened out by the COVIDENCE platform for being duplicates, leaving 3748 studies to be screened for titles and abstracts at the first stage of the COVIDENCE workflow.

-3.6.1.3.1 Search Strategy
+3.6.1.3.1 Search strategy

 Search terms were organised into three concept groups.
-The first concept group explored different ways of describing our population target, which consisted of undergraduate nursing and midwifing students, and included the terms such as nurse OR nurse midwife OR midwifery OR baccalaureate OR student\ OR undergraduate.
+The first concept group explored different ways of describing our population target, which consisted of undergraduate nursing and midwifery students, and included the terms such as nurse OR nurse midwife OR midwifery OR baccalaureate OR student OR undergraduate.
 The second concept group introduced the concept of clinical learning (CL) and paired this concept with the concept of optimal characteristics.
-This included terms such as clinical OR ambulatory care facilities OR learning high fidelity OR simulation training OR preceptorship OR mentor, and high-quality OR excellent OR positive OR best effective OR "optimal characteristics" OR "best characteristic" OR "effective characteristic", and factors OR elements of OR indicators.
-The third group introduced the term environment to complete the commonly used concept of clinical learning environment.
-This concept was also searched with alternative terms such as health services OR health facilities.
+This included terms such as clinical OR ambulatory care facilities OR learning high fidelity OR simulation training OR preceptorship OR mentor, and high-